arkency/posts/posts/2024-02-06-completely-custom-zeitwerk-inflector.md

 ___
 I understand that the example of `Rest` and `REST` may seem contrived, but it serves to illustrate the point.
-In real-life situations, there may be more convincing reasons to implement a custom inflector, just like we did on a previous consulting project and it  proved to be very helpful.
+In real-life situations, there may be more convincing reasons to implement a custom inflector, just as we did on a project we were consulting, where it proved to be very helpful.